mmontauti/Exploratory-Data-Analysis-Project2/README.md

-### Exploratory-Data-Analysis-Project2
+### Exploratory Data Analysisa Project2

-# These are the files related to the peers assesment project 2 for Coursera´s Exploratory Data Analysis course.
+These are the files related to the peers assesment project 2 for Coursera´s Exploratory Data Analysis course.